krzysztofdudek/ai-minion/prompt.md

     *   *How* it aligns with the key design decisions.
     *   *How* it addresses quality standards (security, testability, readability, efficiency, error handling).
     *   Reference specific tasks or verification steps as evidence.
+    *   If applicable, detail *how* the project's knowledge base (e.g., project convention files, dedicated rule files) and any official project documentation were updated to reflect the changes in this logical area, referencing the specific tasks responsible for these updates.

 4.6.7.
 Add clear, actionable instructions for testing or verifying each implemented feature or significant component in the "Testing Notes" section of the plan file.
 This should guide QA, other developers, or automated tests.
 Include:
     *   Purpose of the test.